Best Scheduling Tools for Group Meetings in 2026 (Modern Alternatives to Polls & Email Chains)

 Step 1: Connect your calendar

-Step 2: Define the meeting and required attendees
+Step 2: Define the meeting, internal attendees, and external guests

-• Add attendees by email; WonderCal pulls their availability from their connected calendars.
+- Add internal teammates by email; WonderCal pulls their availability directly from their connected calendars.

 Step 3: Let WonderCal compute the best time